immutant/immutant.org/tutorials/logging.md

 ---
 title: 'Logging'
 sequence: 6
-description: 'Altering the logging configuration for your application'
+description: 'Details about how logging with Immutant works, along with how to change it'
-date: 2014-09-03
+date: 2014-09-04
 ---

+Logging with Java is a many-headed beast, and the behavior and configuration of logging for an Immutant-based application depends on how you run it.
+When an application is used outside of a [WildFly] container, using and configuring logging is fairly straightforward.
+Inside of WildFly, there are a few hoops you'll have to jump through if you can't use the default logging configuration.

+## Logging when outside of WildFly

-By default, Immutant uses [slf4j] and [logback] for logging.
-Any log messages that Immutant itself generates will be handled by logback, as will anything your app logs via [clojure.tools.logging] or to stderr/stdout.
+When used outside of WildFly, Immutant uses [SLF4J] and [Logback] for logging by default.
+Any log messages that Immutant itself generates will be handled by Logback, as will anything your app logs via [clojure.tools.logging] \(or [Timbre], if you configure it to use clojure.tools.logging).

+You can adjust the root logging level at runtime by calling [immutant.util/set-log-level!].
+Note that this will only work if Logback is actually being used, and not replaced with another implementation as we discuss below.

-If the default logging configuration doesn't meet your needs, you can provide an alternate logback configuration, or replace logback with some other slf4j provider.
+If the default logging configuration doesn't meet your needs, you can provide an alternate Logback configuration, or replace Logback with some other SLF4J provider.

-## Using clojure.tools.logging

-If your application uses [clojure.tools.logging], it will automatically detect the slf4j system and just work.

-## The default logback configuration
+### The default Logback configuration

-By default, logback is configured to log at `INFO` and below to the console, with some of the chattier libraries we bring in configured at `WARN` and below.
+By default, Logback is configured to log at `INFO` and below to the console, with some of the chattier libraries we bring in configured at `WARN` and below.
 The output looks like: